 About Major Depressive Disorder VA Disability Benefits Ratings For Veterans

 Some veterans may experience prolonged periods of depression after their service.
 While there is no cure for Major Depressive Disorder (aka depression), there are various treatments.
 Each veteran will respond differently to medication and other treatment options.
 Many veterans will fight major depressive disorder their entire lives.
 Some veterans will find that their major depressive disorder is severe enough to prevent them from working.
 We have an entire section later in this article dedicated to veterans that can’t work from major depressive disorder.

-Depression is common amongst veterans.
+Depression is common among veterans.
 According to the National Institute for Mental Health, 6.7% of U.S. adults had a depressive episode in 2015.
 The National Alliance on Mental Health Issues reports that more than 14% of veterans suffer from depression.
 That is more than double the average in the civilian population.
 The Anxiety and Depression Association of America found that the median onset age for Major Depressive Disorder is 32.5 years old.
 The American Psychological Association reports that women are more likely to suffer than men.

 Other Mental Conditions & Major Depressive Disorder